 So, you wanna upload the 3D videos you recorded on your Nintendo 3DS to YouTube in 3D.
 This tutorial offers a quick and easy way of doing just that, using nothing but free software and a little of your time.

-The end result is a 3D video on YouTube that retains all of the original qualities of the 3DS video, including aspect ratio, resolution and overall window image size.
+The end result is a 3D video on YouTube that retains all of the original qualities of your 3DS video, including aspect ratio, resolution and overall window image size.
 Here’s what you do…

 Note: If you already have a properly enabled MJPEG codec on your PC, then you might not need ffdshow.
 If you know you have a workable MJPEG codec installed already, skip to step #5.